Updated - Aug 9th, 2023

 - Cats grow quickly in their first two years of life, and then more slowly and steadily after that.
 They can live to be anywhere from 20 to 25 years old.

-You’ve probably heard the saying that one year of a cat’s life is equal to seven human years.
+You might have even tried calculating your cat’s age according to the widely-accepted idea that one year of a cat’s life is equal to seven human years.

 It may surprise you to learn, however, that this is a myth!
-So you may be wondering, why is this “rule” such common knowledge?
+So how did this “rule” become such common knowledge?

 Generally, it’s thought that the “one year to seven years” calculation for both cat years and dog years was created to simply demonstrate that our pets age much faster than we do.

 When it comes to cats, however, our feline friends actually age much faster than you might expect.
-How do you accurately calculate your cat’s age to human years?
+Ready to learn how to accurately calculate your cat’s age to human years?

 How do I calculate my cat’s age in human years?

-So, if you’re asking – “How old is my cat in human years?” – the calculation is fairly simple.
-Compared to dogs, which have greater variation based on size and breed, the method to calculate a cat’s age is pretty standard.
+If you’re asking – “How old is my cat in human years?” – the calculation is fairly simple.
+Compared to calculating a dog’s age, which varies based on size and breed, the method to calculate a cat’s age is pretty standard.

 According to the American Animal Hospital Association(AAHA), these age guidelines have been created and agreed upon by the AAHA, the Feline Advisory Bureau (now known as International Cat Care), and the American Association of Feline Practitioners (AAFP):